Apply to the School of Education Find instructions, deadlines, and selection timelines below

 Application deadline

-- Applications are considered for summer (highly encouraged) or fall admission only.
+- Applications are considered for summer or fall admission only.

 Selection timeline

-- Select applicants will be invited for a half-hour interview, scheduled near the end of February.
+- Select applicants will be invited for a half-hour interview (conducted virtually) that will take place near the end of February.

 - Admission decisions are made during the first and second weeks of March.

-- All invited candidates are required to relay their intent to enroll by April 15.
+- All invited candidates are required to relay their intent to enroll no later than April 15.

 Education Sciences plus Teacher Licensure degree program